snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/builtin/spEnrichedFilter.md

 # spEnrichedFilter

-`spEnrichedFilter`: Filters messages based on a regex match against an atomic field.
+`spEnrichedFilter`: Specific to Snowplow data.
+Filters messages based on a regex match against an atomic field.

 This transformation is for use on base-level atomic fields, rather than fields from contexts, or custom events — which can be achieved with `spEnrichedFilterContext` and `spEnrichedFilterUnstructEvent`.